Gmetisl2/DEFI_Agent/README.md

 ## Business Logic

 The `DEFI_Agent` script is designed to streamline decentralized finance (DeFi) operations on the Aave V3 protocol deployed on the Metis Layer 2 blockchain.
 It provides an automated interface for lending, borrowing, and repaying tokens via a Telegram bot.
 The script integrates with the Aave protocol and uses the Alith framework to enable seamless interaction with users.

-**THIS PROJECT IS BARELY A POC NOT A FINAL PRODUCT**
+**THIS PROJECT IS BARELY A POC NOT A FINAL PRODUCT** The current features are only showcasing the possibilities and expanded by contributors "

 ### Key Features: